 Your taxable income increased by your allowable capital loss deduction for the year and your deduction for personal exemptions.

-If your deductions are more than your gross income for the tax year, use your negative taxable income in computing
+If your deductions are more than your gross income for the tax year, use your negative taxable income in figuring

 the amount in item (2).

-Complete the Capital Loss Carryover Worksheet in the Instructions for Schedule D or Publication 550 to determine the part
+Complete the Capital Loss Carryover Worksheet in the Instructions for Schedule D or Pub.
+550 to determine the part of your

-Bob and Gloria sold securities in 2014.
+Brian and Jackie sold securities in 2016.
 The sales resulted in a capital loss of $7,000.
 They had no other capital transactions.

 If their capital loss had been $2,000, their capital loss deduction would have been $2,000.
 They would have no carryover.

 When you figure your capital loss carryover, use your short-term capital losses first, even if you incurred them after